fonarevvichka/tryNotToLaughAffectiva/README.md

 # tryNotToLaughAffectiva
-Be held accountable on try not to laugh challenge, affectiva is used to scan for  a smile which is the win condition of the game.
+Be held accountable on try not to laugh challenge, affectiva is used to scan for toothy smile which is the lose condition of the game.